 To hear the Vinyl sounds’ coming to you from the other room makes your heart race.
-The smell from a Vinyl, as you remove it from its sleeve make you sigh.
+The smell from a Vinyl, as you remove it from its sleeve makes you sigh because Vinyl sounds beautiful.

-I would like to say at this point I have, in fact, visited my friend on many occasions in the past.
-I always help and advised him on various pieces of equipment he is interested in.
-It is always a pleasure to visit.
-But in the past, each time I have visited, he had moved the loudspeakers.
+I would like to say at this point I have visited my friend on many occasions in the past.
+I always helped and advised him on various pieces of equipment is interested.
+It is still a pleasure to visit.
+But in the past, each time I have seen, he had moved the loudspeakers.
 And I always ended up repositioning and was wondering just what to expect this time!

-I was told the amplifier was a tube amplifier and made by a very well know audiophile.
+The amplifier was a tube amplifier and made by a very well know audiophile.
 My friend also had a new Vinyl player hooked up.
 Because Vinyl sounds beautiful, I was looking forward to hearing the setup.
 I had not the slightest idea what I would see and what exactly was in store for me.
-When I walked into the room I was actually in a small state of shock – yes really!
+When I walked into the room, I was actually in a small state of shock – yes!

 The first thing that I noticed was the speakers were way out of position.
-But I was not really paying that much attention.
-As I was looking at the array of equipment that filled the room.
+But I was not paying that much attention.
+And, I was looking at the array of equipment that filled the room.
 I thought that I was going to see a tube amplifier and yes there it was right in the middle of the setup.
-But was surrounded by Pre-amp and also a Pre-amp power supply.

-I really was taken back when I first saw everything.
-And thought to myself this should sound amazing.
+I was excited when I first saw everything.
+And, thought to myself, this should sound amazing.
 We spent time looking over everything to see connections and which cable went where.

-I finished my tea and decided to look at the amplifier (which was built like a tank) and was fitted with 300B tubes.
-The 300bs have a smooth silky sound which they are famous for.
-To be honest my favourite tube is 211 because the sound seems more involving!
+I finished my tea and decided to look at the amplifier, Which, was built like a tank.
+And, fitted with 300B tubes.
+The 300bs have a smooth, silky sound which they are famous.
+To be honest, my favourite is 211 because the music seems more involving!

 The amplifier was single-ended and designed to provide about 7 watts of power.
 I must add this was more than enough to drive the Tannoy 3811 drivers.
 The drivers were sitting in GRF memory cabinets.
-The drivers had a sensitivity of 96 dB.
+And, had a sensitivity of 96 dB.
+Vinyl sounds beautiful.

 Tannoy of England manufactured the loudspeakers.
-The Cabinets or (enclosures) were designed by a gentleman by the name of Guy Fountain who is a legend.
+And, Cabinets or (enclosures) were designed by a gentleman by the name of Guy Fountain, who is a legend.
 More information on Guy Fountain

-The Cabinets were fitted at a much later date with a pair of NOS Tannoy 3810 drivers with very special hand made crossovers and cables.
+The Cabinets fitted at a much later date with a pair of NOS Tannoy 3810 drivers with unique hand made crossovers and cables.
 Which had received cryogenic treatment?
-The sound from these drivers when fitted was actually a very big step up from the original sounding design.
+The sound from these drivers, when fitted was a considerable step up from the original sounding design.
+Vinyl sounds beautiful.

-I knew the loudspeakers needed to be adjusted but first I wanted to hear what the system sounded like as it was.
+I knew the loudspeakers needed to be adjusted, but first I wanted to hear what the system sounded like as it was.
 We started by listening to one of our favourite test CDs.
 We waited for the system to warm up (which can be a good thirty minutes).
-I was thinking to myself, I am not impressed.
-And suggested that before we do anything we should change a couple of cables around.
+I was thinking to myself; I am not impressed.

 Now it was time to hear the sound from the vinyl.
-The turntable was switched on and a record was chosen.
+The turntable switched on, and a record chosen.
 The record was the same as the CD playing so we could compare.
 But before we started had to change another interconnect.
-This was to make the system balance.

 The sound from the CD player was good.
-But as I said earlier I knew I had to adjust the loudspeakers to make it better.
-The turntable was put into operation and we listen to the CD and then switched over to the LP.
-I was impressed, to say the least.
+But as I said earlier, I knew I had to adjust the loudspeakers to make it better.
+The turntable put into operation, and we listen to the CD and then switched over to the LP.
+I was impressed.
 The LP sounded very good, in fact, way better than the CD, which surprised me as the loudspeakers were so far out of position.

-I sat in the listening position and the music was played.
+I sat in the listening position, and the music played.
 Not quite enough depth so another couple of adjustments.
-The music started and instantly we both said what a beautiful sound.
-Then I did some very fine adjustments and it all fell into place.
-Now the sound was absolutely fantastic!
+The music started, and instantly we both said what a beautiful sound.
+Then I made some excellent adjustments, and it all fell into place.
+Now the sound was fantastic!
 Best Audiophile Cables Online

 I will honestly say this is one of the best sounding systems I have ever heard!

 The sound was beautiful, full, rich and transparent.
 I could go on with a big list but not enough time.
 I will say the sound coming from the turntable was so much better than the sound coming from the CD.
-It was alive and we became part of it!
+It was alive, and we became part of it!
+Vinyl sounds beautiful.

 Unfortunately, we had to leave, but the good thing is there will always be another day.
-The amplifier and its counterparts have to bed.
-When I am invited again I know how much better it will sound – providing of course that the speakers have not been moved!
+The amplifier and its counterparts have to bed when I invited again I know how much better it will sound – providing of course that the speakers have not moved!

 Same owner but different system